gcallah/work/chaps/intro.md

 ## Alasdair MacIntyre (1929–)

+Matias Petersen claims that
 Alasdair MacIntyre's moral philosophy, particularly his concepts of practices and practical rationality, is relevant to discussions of work.
 Introduced in *After Virtue* and further developed in *Dependent Rational Animals*, MacIntyre defines practices as cooperative activities with inherent goods and standards.
 He explores how practices help individuals develop virtues and practical reasoning by distinguishing between immediate and long-term goods.
-This chapter will analyze how MacIntyre's ideas on practices and desire transformation contribute to our understanding of work.
+MacIntyre further demonstrates that all work has inherent implications for other areas of life, including the political.
+For example, work that demands workers put in 70 or 80 hours a week (like many entry-level investment banking jobs, for instance) will obviously have a disastrous impact on family formation.

+MacIntyre demonstrates that our work can be an aid or a hindrance in the development of our practical reasoning.
+Furthermore, our current politics and social science, focusing as they do on the satisfaction of existing preferences (without asking where those preferences came from) tend to create work environments hostile to excellence, focused only on short-term profits and substituting wage growth for healthy workplaces.

 ## New Natural Law Theory

-The New Natural Law Theory (NNLT), advanced by philosophers like Germain Grisez, John Finnis, and Joseph Boyle, reinterprets the principles of natural law based on practical reason rather than human nature.
-This chapter will outline NNLT's account of the role of work as a fundamental good and its implications for practical reasoning and moral action.
+Christopher Tollefsen explains that the New Natural Law Theory (NNLT), advanced by philosophers like Germain Grisez, John Finnis, and Joseph Boyle, reinterprets the principles of natural law based on practical reason rather than human nature.
+These principles drawn from practical reason identify a number of basic human goods that should be pursued.
-It will also situate NNLT's perspective within a broader theological context.
+The NNLT concept of "morality" is that one should pursue these goods in a reasonable manner.

+Tollefsen's chapter outlines NNLT's account of the role of work as a fundamental good and its implications for practical reasoning and moral action.
+It will also situate NNLT's perspective within a broader theological context, concluding our ability to work is a sign of our creation in the image of God, and forms the basis of our other rights and duties.

 ## Raymond Geuss (1946–)

 Gülşen Seven's chapter utilizes Raymond Geuss's *A Philosopher Looks at Work* to explore contemporary issues and research directions in the philosophy of work.
 It will examine traditional conceptions of work, including its definition, organization, and societal value, and address anomalies and ideological features.
-The chapter will also engage with recent works by David Graeber and Axel Honneth, comparing their views with Geuss's.
+Her chapter also engages with recent works by David Graeber and Axel Honneth, contrasting their views with Geuss's.

+Seven sums up Geuss as concluding "that for the sake of preserving a habitable environment and continuing to live (at all or perhaps comfortably) in conditions of permanent unemployment, we need to produce and consume less, and, in the absence of work as we know it, discover ‘new’ ways of remaining meaningfully active."

+1. Raymond Geuss, *A Philosopher Looks at Work* (Cambridge: Cambridge University Press, 2021).

+2. David Graeber, *Bullshit Jobs: A Theory* (London: Simon & Schuster, 2018).

+3. Jan Lucassen, *The Story of Work* (New Haven and London: Yale University Press, 2021).

+4. James Suzman, *Work: A Deep History, from the Stone Age to the Age of Robots* (New York: Penguin Press, 2021).